jembi/openhim-core-js/docs/how-to/how-to-install-on-centos.md

 In order to upgrade Openhim, perform the following steps:

-* It is important to perform a full backup before starting, to ensure the system can be restored if needed.
+* It is important to perform a full backup before starting, to ensure the system can be restored if needed
 * Proceed to building and installing the rpm packages for the new version of Openhim core and console.
-(You are able to upgrade only the core or only the console, as long as the new version remains compatible).
+(You are able to upgrade only the core or console, as long as the new version remains compatible)
-* Restore the settings and configurations (use the Import interface in openhim-console).
+* Restore the settings and configurations (use the Import interface in openhim-console)
-* Restore
+* Update core & console config (not automated yet, needs to be done manually for each field)
 * Restore database
-* Test if upgrade worked.
+* Test if upgrade worked

 ## Logging files